 1. Skills-First Is the Dominant Trend

 The biggest shift in 2026 is the move from title-based to skills-based screening.
-More than 60% of companies now filter candidates by specific skills before reviewing job history.
-This means your Skills section is no longer optional, it's the first thing many ATS systems evaluate.
+According to LinkedIn's 2025 Future of Recruiting report, more than 60% of US enterprise hiring teams now filter candidates by specific required skills before reviewing job history.
+The Skills section is no longer optional.
+On Greenhouse and Workday it is the first section the parser maps to scorecard criteria.

 2. AI-Enhanced Parsing Raises the Bar